AtmaTek/WorldsCollide/beta_readme.txt

 4) -cc flag for Controllable Coliseum
 5) -shoedash flag for Kielbasigo's "Sprint Shoes providing Speed 5 run when B is held."
 6) -nts flag for "Remove top magic spells: all Tier 3, Ultima, Merton, Life 2, Quick, Pearl, and Flare"
-7) -scca flag for "Sketch & Control will always succeed if target is valid"
+7) -isc flag for "Sketch & Control 100% accurate, Sketch uses caster's stats, and both have more useful commands"

 Other changes:
 - QoL: Mt Kolts is peekable -- the shadowy figure will now represent the reward